 The Jaguar V12 E-type had to go.
 And so I arranged to take it to a dealer in London who had a special that he said he would give me a terrific deal on because the special he had was very fast as it had a half race blueprinted engine, so I thought why not indeed so off to London I went.

-This was a very interesting car.
-It was OK to drive usually, but when you put your foot down, it really was earplug time.
+An exciting car.
+It was OK to drive usually, but when you put your foot down, it was earplug time.
 The noise I lived with but had to be so careful when coming into a town as there were certain noise restrictions.
 Even in those days, and this put me off a little bit.

-Out in the open country roads, it was an amazing sounding machine.
+Out in the open country roads, it was an excellent sounding machine.
 And, I loved the noise and the feeling of power.
-Also, the handling as it was very easy to drive.
+Also, the handling as it was effortless to drive.
 I think the worst thing was the car had no roof or front window.
-Just a fly screen as you can see from the picture so it was not for a rainy day!
+Just a fly screen as you can see from the picture, so it was not for a rainy day!

 What does this have to do with my cables you may ask – well, it is the sound that I love.
 The sound of the cars and this is all part of my interests with sound.
 Mechanical and musical they are all fantastic, and I just love the sound.